leechangheelee/The-Web-Developer-Bootcamp-2021/README.md

      * INLINE : Width & Height are ignored.
 Margin & padding push elements away horizontally but not vertically.
      * BLOCK : Block elements break the flow of a document.
 Width, Height, Margin, & Padding are respected.
      * INLINE-BLOCK : Behaved like an inline element except Width, Height, Margin, & Padding are respected.
+   * CSS Units Revisited
+     * Absolute Units
+       * PX - BY FAR THE MOST COMMONLY USED ABSOLUTE UNIT
+     * Relative Units
+       * PERCENTAGES ARE ALWAYS RELATIVE TO SOME OTHER VALUE